AbdulKhaliq11111/cybersecurity-learning/README.md

 ⏱ Daily Time: 3 hours

 ## Goal
-To become job-ready in cybersecurity within 1 year and secure paid internships or entry-level roles.
+To become job-ready in cybersecurity within 1 year by building strong foundations in Linux, networking, and security fundamentals, completing hands-on labs, and securing a paid internship or entry-level role.

 This repository documents my hands-on cybersecurity learning using TryHackMe.